Explainer

 Many worry about the impact of private-school choice on public-school funding.
 There’s research suggesting that private school choice programs don’t hurt public funding.
 For example, a 2021 study of Virginia’s tax-credit scholarship program estimates that the program saved the state $8.5 million by moving students from public to private schools.

 Some programs limit the number of vouchers or scholarships that can be awarded each year.
-Florida’s voucher program, for example, was capped at about 75,000 students in the 2021-22 school year.
+South Carolina’s newly enacted ESA program, for example, sets a cap at 5,000 students in year one (2024-25), 10,000 students in year two, and 15,000 students thereafter.
+Utah’s new universal ESA program is limited to 5,312 students due to the legislature’s appropriation of $42.5 million.
 (Arizona’s universal ESA program, on the other hand, has no cap on the number of participants, meaning that there is technically no limit on how much state funding can flow to private schools.)

 Other programs cap funding outlays.
 Indiana’s voucher program limits funding for each student to 90 percent of the state’s public school per-pupil expenditure.
 Arkansas’ voucher program has a $7,413 cap.
 Both states’ average awards hover around 50 percent of state per-pupil spending.
 Ohio limits K-8 vouchers to $5,500 per student and high school vouchers to $7,500, and the average award is closer to 40 percent of state per-pupil funding.
 Louisiana’s 15-year-old voucher program caps awards at 100 percent of the state’s per-pupil expenditure for public schools, but the average voucher award is less than 70 percent of that threshold.

-To help public school systems manage lower enrollments under its new ESA program, Iowa plans to continue provide them some funding for each student who enrolls in a private school.
+To help public school systems manage lower enrollments under its new ESA program, Iowa plans to partially offset the loss by providing them some funding for each student who enrolls in a private school.
 Even so, the state estimates Iowa will send about $107 million in state money to private schools in the 2023-24 school year, the program’s first year, and that the state subsidy will eventually reach $345 million annually.

 Why do parents choose to use vouchers, tuition-tax credits or ESAs?